Worship

 Penance is an experience of the gift of God’s boundless mercy.
 In confession we have the opportunity to repent and recover the grace of friendship with God.

-The Sacrament of Reconciliation is available on Thursdays following the 11:00 am Mass to 12:30 pm or by appointment.
+The Sacrament of Reconciliation is available on Thursdays by appointment through the parish office.
 It is also available at Holy Name of Mary on Wednesdays from 5:30 pm to 6:30 pm.

 Penance Services are provided during Advent and Lent.